The post super week letdown

 Maryland and Virginia might offer further clues as to who will get

 the prize.
-If it stays close, p
+If it stays close, pundits

 predict non-elected Party bosses will decide on Hillary in hotel